 Basic Anchoring Guidelines

 You can stay up to 5 days in a 30 day period.

 Leave your contact info with the harbor patrol if you are leaving your boat.

 West Basin Anchorage

 The wind will often come over the west side cliff pretty fierce in the afternoons.
 Be prepared to check your anchor when it hits as there isn’t much time to react here if you do start to drag.
-In the summer it is usually packed in here so you will be using a short scope.
-The harbor patrol requires you to call them and let them know if you are leaving your boat and you are only allowed to be off your boat for 3hrs a day.
+In the summer it is usually packed, so you will be using a short scope.
+The harbor patrol requires you to call them and let them know if you are leaving your boat, and you are only allowed to be off your boat for 3hrs a day during daylight hours.

 There is a dinghy dock by the pier that has a 2 hrs limit.
 It is a bit of a walk to the restaurants that are all on the east end of the harbor.
 This end does have the Ocean Institute and the docks for their tall ships.
 It gets very fun and busy in the summer with all types of water activities.
 Sailing dinghies, SUP’s, kayaks, and outriggers give you plenty of people to chat with and watch.